danbev/learning-iot/notes/drogue-iot.md

 ```console
 $ drg edit device --app danbev-app danbev-device
 ```
 Now, notice that in the application there is an integrations tab which has a list of integration protocols, like Kafka, MQTT, and WebSocket.
-What Drogue Cloud provides is like a "broker" of sort enabling communication between devices and backend cloud services.
-It enables devices to send/public data that can the be routed/brokered (is that a word?) to backend cloud apps that are listening or subscribed.
-It also enables these backends to send data to the devices, but I guess data in this case would be commands for the device to act upon.

 Install websocat (websocket cat tool):